 After participating in this activity, the learner should be better able to:

-- Describe the purpose, benefit, and limitations of using data and messaging standards
+- Describe the purpose, benefit, and limitations of using data standards

 - Describe the role of standards for secondary use of data for quality improvement, public health reporting, decision support, and research and analysis.